 Libraries for lifelong learning

-Australian research shows there is strong evidence to suggest learning engagement increases with interaction with library resources, library staff and use of library services.
+Australian research has also found strong evidence to suggest learning engagement increases with interaction with library resources, library staff and use of library services4.

-The Australian School Library Association argues that access to a library and a qualified librarian has multiple positive outcomes for students, including teaching students how to learn and thus setting them up for a successful life of learning.
+The Australian School Library Association posits that access to a library and a qualified librarian has multiple positive outcomes for students, including teaching students how to learn, critically evaluate sources and synthesise informationan5.

-Civica has proudly supported Singaporeans on their lifelong learning journey for more than 14 years.
+This is why Civica proudly supports Australians on their lifelong learning journey.
+We work with over 6,000 schools colleges, TAFEs and libraries to improve learning outcomes across the country.
 Civica’s cutting edge Spydus Integrated Library Management System has helped thousands of students engage with and access information easily.
-With over 300 onsite staff in schools across the nation, Civica’s support goes beyond software.

 The important part that libraries, librarians and a passion for reading play in lifelong learning can’t be understated.
 Civica proudly supports libraries around the world to provide the best service for lifelong learners.

 Product Enquiry - Education & Libraries